sandotra1/Physics-Simulation-Collection/README.md

 ## Features
 - Simulations of quantum tunneling, magnetic resonance, and charged particle motion
-- Interactive Jupyter notebooks for exploration and learning
 - Real-time visualizations using Matplotlib and Plotly
 - Modular code structure for easy expansion